 To address this: if you have control, share it.
 If you don’t have control, SAY so!
-A utility was being picketed to built their new high-power lines away from a housing area.
+A utility was being picketed to build their new high-power lines away from a housing area.
 Sandman asked them: COULD they route the lines around the houses?
 The answer was no for several reasons: they were not legally allowed to because they had to follow state law, which does not (yet) address the possibility of high-power lines being a health hazard.
 Also, their shareholders would not allow them to spend the extra million dollars it would cost.
 In fact, they could ONLY route the lines where they were planned (and where the public was against).
 It was very hard for the utility to admit in public that they HAD NO CHOICE in siting the lines, but admitting it reduced the public outrage.

 Fair vs. unfair

 The distribution of risk and benefits must be fair (or mitigated).
-Unfair risk is a big risk: That is, if the people who are in jeopardy from the hazard are NOT receiving a benefit from being near the hazard, then the outrage will be very high (and high outrage equals high risk).
+Unfair risk is big risk: That is, if the people who are in jeopardy from the hazard are NOT receiving a benefit from being near the hazard, then the outrage will be very high (and high outrage equals high risk).